 A favourite gardener using native plants is Fiona Brockhoff, who’s designs feel distinctly Australian, leisurely and lived in – but by design.

 It also relies on experimentation, following your own imagination and thinking about the cultural heritage (indigenous, industrial, past gardens) of the site…

-Brockoff’s garden designs (both her own and those she creates for others) emphasise contrasting forms and foliage, tightly pruning some plants to provide a sense of structure and selecting plants indigenous to the area, favourite natives as well as plants that will thrive in the situation at hand from all over.
-And a generous dash of whimsy too, Brockoff’s own garden on the Mornington Peninsula includes a thong collection, painted fences and gates in eye-popping colours and other marine flotsam for sculptural interest.
+Brockhoff’s garden designs (both her own and those she creates for others) emphasise contrasting forms and foliage, tightly pruning some plants to provide a sense of structure and selecting plants indigenous to the area, favourite natives as well as plants that will thrive in the situation at hand from all over.
+And a generous dash of whimsy too, Brockhoff’s own garden on the Mornington Peninsula includes a thong collection, painted fences and gates in eye-popping colours and other marine flotsam for sculptural interest.

 Phillip Withers’ approach to garden design comes from the heart.
 His spaces – both residential and commercial – are almost painterly in their composition, bringing colour, texture and interest.
 “Gardens are to be enjoyed, we want to create a sensory experience and a connection back to the landscape,” says Phil.

 Natives are at the core of most garden designs for Withers, who’s immediate suggestions for bringing natives into your own backyard include:

 “Consider planting some beautiful flowering plants to bring the birds back into the landscape, to enjoy or to pick for yourself and put inside.
 Plants such as Banksias, Acacias, Callistemons and Grevillea are all fantastic plant groups because they’re not only colourful but produce lots of pollen and nectar, bringing birds and bees into the garden.”